harena-lab/harena-space/src/adonisjs/public/templates/jacinto/standard_eletro.md

 Check hypothesis (detailed_role)
 --------------------------------

+? contribution to diagnostics
-@SYSTEM: Let us check out your hypothesis.
+  Let us check out your hypothesis.
 Highlight in green the key findings, in blue the findings that corroborate your hypothesis; in yellow those that are neutral; and in red the ones speaking against your hypothesis.

-? contribution to diagnostics
   * type: group select
   * states: _, k, +, =, -
   * labels: empty, key, contibutes, indiferent, against